simoneusz/Gallery-On-Rails/README.md

 ##  🚀 Features

 - Image Handling
     - Supports three image sizes:
         - Full-size for /image/show
         - Medium preview for category listings
         - Thumbnail for admin panel and user avatars
     - Displays only categorized images (uncategorized visible in admin only)
 - User & Content Management
     - User authentication with OmniAuth (social login)
     - reCAPTCHA protection
     - Profile page with user details and edit options
 - Localization & Friendly URLs
     - Multi-language support using i18n
     - SEO-friendly URLs powered by FriendlyId
 - Image Categorization & Navigation
     - Horizontal menu with:
         - Top 5 categories (sorted by images, likes, and comments)
-- All images, sorted by likes (20 per page)
+        - All images, sorted by likes
         - All comments, sorted by date
     - Categories page with image filtering
 - Scraping & Background Jobs
     - Image extraction from URLs using Nokogiri (admin panel)
     - Background jobs using Resque (email notifications)
     - Email notifications for:
         - New user registration
         - New image in a subscribed category
         - New category subscription
 - Real-time Features & Deployment
     - Evaluate ActionCable for real-time updates
     - Deploy to Heroku